CloudLabs-MOC/AI-102-AIEngineer/Instructions/18-object-detection.md

 ## Task 1: Create a Custom Vision project

+In this task, you will learn how to create a Custom Vision project using the Custom Vision portal to train an object detection model based on your training resource.

 To train an object detection model, you need to create a Custom Vision project based on your training resource.
 To do this, you'll use the Custom Vision portal.

 1. In a new browser tab, open the Custom Vision portal at `https://customvision.ai`, and sign in using the Microsoft account associated with your Azure subscription.